 1) They were not named after canary birds.

 Despite the name, the islands were not named after canaries, the cute, chirping birds.
-It comes from the latin word for dog, “canaria”.
+It comes from the Latin word for dog, “canaria”.
 One story is that when some of the first Europeans arrived, they found large dogs on the island of Grand Canary.
-In fact, they might not even even named after dogs at all, but rather after seals which used to inhabit the island, which the Romans called “sea dogs”.
+In fact, they might not even be named after dogs at all, but rather after seals which used to inhabit the island, which the Romans called “sea dogs”.
 Continue reading “8 Facts You Might Not Have Known About the Canary Islands”

 This guest post is written by Benny Lewis who blogs at FluentInThreeMonths.com where he encourages and helps people learn to speak foreign languages.
 I met Benny earlier this year in Bangkok and again in Las Vegas for BlogWorld Expo, where we took a side trip to visit the Hoover Dam.
 Benny currently speaks English, Esperanto, Portuguese, Spanish, French, German, Gaelic, Hungarian and is now is the Philippines to learn Tagalog.

 “So, how long have you been speaking Catalan?”